realityforge/gwt-contacts/README.txt

 Getting Started
 ---------------

-* Download a version of ruby.
-The build has been tested with JRuby 1.6.0.
+* Download the right version of ruby.

-* Install the buildr 1.4.6 gem. e.g. "jruby -S gem install -v 1.4.6 buildr"
+* Install the ruby dependencies. (i.e. "gem install bundler && bundler install")

 * Download dependencies and source for dependencies.
 Note: It is important to download source as the GWT compiler actually uses the source from